evergreen-ci/evergreen/docs/Project-Configuration/Merge-Queue.md

 To turn it on, you must turn on Evergreen's merge queue integration, and then turn on the GitHub merge queue in GitHub.

-You cannot use Evergreen's commit queue if the GitHub merge queue is on.

-Note that unlike Evergreen's commit queue, GitHub's requires that you have write access to the repository to merge, like you would have to without the queue.
+GitHub's merge queue requires that you have write access to the repository to merge, like you would have to without the queue.

 ## Enable the merge queue